rahulrana95/datifyy_monorepo_v2/README.md

 ## 🔐 Environment Variables

-Environment variables are configured in `.env` file:
+Environment variables are configured in `.env` file and `docker-compose.yml`:

 ```bash
 # Database Configuration